gquere/gquere.github.io/BloodhoundForLinux.md

 * a list of all users
 * a list of all groups, each group contains a list of users that are members of this group
-* a list of all computers, each comptuter contains a list of groups that can access it
+* a list of all computers, each computer contains a list of groups that can access it

 These lists are then formatted to a series of bloodhound-compatible cypher queries:
 ```cypher